 There are two types of love.
 One of them is a Paradise in this worldly life, a cause for the soul’s gladness, the heart’s pleasure and the bliss, nourishment and cure of the spirit, and its very livelihood and cause for joy, and that is the love of God alone in the heart.
 And there is a love that is torment for the soul, sorrow for the spirit, a prison for the heart, and a constriction of one’s breast, a cause for pain, toil and suffering, and that is the love of other than God, glory to Him.

-Heedlessness is the [cause for the] barrenness and sterility of the heart.
-As long as the servant carries out the remembrance of God and strives toward Him, God’s mercy pours upon him like a torrential rain, but if he becomes heedless, he will suffer drought because of it, and if he is overcome by heedlessness and taken over by it, his land becomes a dead and ruined land, his year becomes a barren and dry year, and the fire of desires blows everywhere over it like simoom [hot, dry and dusty desert wind].
+As long as the servant carries out the remembrance of God and strives toward Him, God’s mercy pours upon him like a torrential rain.
+But if he becomes heedless, he will suffer drought because of it, and if he is overcome by heedlessness and taken over by it, his land becomes a dead and ruined land, his year becomes a barren and dry year, and the fire of desires blows everywhere over it like simoom [hot, dry and dusty desert wind].

-Ibn Taymiyyah, may God have mercy on him, said to me: “If a sheepdog tries to attack you, do not busy yourself with trying to fight it back.
+Ibn Taymīya, may God have mercy on him, said to me: “If a sheepdog tries to attack you, do not busy yourself with trying to fight it back.
 Rather, ask the shepherd for help and he will remove the dog.
 And when the servant seeks refuge in God from Satan, He will protect him from him.”
-[In other words, since Satan is an invisible and unfathomable enemy that cannot be attacked, but who is subservient to God, the best way to defeat him is to seek refuge in God.]

-To truly enjoy the benefits of worshiping God through rukoo` [bowing down in prayer], the servant has to consider himself small and insignificant before his Lord, so that this feeling of insignificance removes from his heart any arrogance and self-glorification he has, or any glorification he has toward the rest of the creation, so that it is replaced by the glorification of God alone without partner.
+To truly enjoy the benefits of worshiping God through bowing in prayer, the servant has to consider himself small and insignificant before his Lord, so that this feeling of insignificance removes from his heart any arrogance and self-glorification he has, or any glorification he has toward the rest of the creation, so that it is replaced by the glorification of God alone without partner.
 The servant praises God through this by lowering himself before Him, bowing his head, bending his back, and speaking words of praise and glorification about Him.

 God, glory to Him, wanted to take among the children of Adam prophets, messengers, friends and martyrs, loved by Him and loving toward Him.
 Therefore He withdrew Himself from them to let them deal with His enemies on their own, in this way testing them.
 When they preferred Him and strove with their souls and wealth in His way, they earned His love and approval and closeness to Him, which would have been impossible to earn without this process [of testing].
 The ranks of messenger-hood, prophecy, martyrdom and love and dislike for His sake and showing friendship toward His friends and enmity toward His enemies are of the greatest ranks which could not have been earned except in the way that God had arranged through lowering [Adam] to the earth and making his livelihood and the livelihood of his offspring in it.